karim-ouldaklouche/Sentiment_Analysis/README.md

 A GPU version of tensorflow has been used on colab.research of google.

 For the moment the version of tensorflow is 1.15.
-While waiting the the version 2, the steps below cn be followed :
+While waiting the the version 2, the steps below can be followed :
 * !pip uninstall tensorflow
-* !pip instll tensorflow-gpu
+* !pip install tensorflow-gpu

 The table above gives the accuracy all the models (train and test set) :